MobAI-Hackathon/Starter/README.md

 - The main widget for advanced drawing features.
 - Supports freehand drawing, shape drawing, erasing, and real-time synchronization.

-#### `SimpleDrawingCanvas`
-- A simplified version of the drawing canvas with basic drawing functionalities.

 #### `DrawingPoint`
 - A model representing a point in the drawing, including its position, paint properties, and shape information.

-#### `SerializableDrawingPoint`
-- A serializable version of `DrawingPoint` for storing and retrieving drawing data from the database.